-If personal financial or other benefit is improperly gained by an employee, directly or indirectly, as a result of his or her employment or by the use or misuse of CP's assets or property or of information that is confidential or proprietary to CP, then the employee will be subject to the consequences of breaching this Code, must account to CP for any benefit received, and may be subject to criminal or other legal action.
+If personal financial or other benefit is improperly gained by an employee, directly or indirectly, as a result of his or her employment or by the use or misuse of CP's assets or property or of information that is confidential or proprietary to CP, then the employee will be subject to the consequences of breaching the Code.
+As set out above, consequences of breaching the Code may include criminal or other legal action, or the employee having to account to CP for any benefits received.